 What is incremental innovation (continuous improvement)?

-Incremental innovation is the workhorse of most organizations.
+Incremental innovation is the workhorse of most organisations.
 These are small, focused changes that make your products, services, or processes slightly more efficient, less costly, or more attractive to customers.
 Think of them as the daily refinements that add up over time.

-Real examples:
+Real examples

 - Reducing delivery time by 2 days through process tweaks